swingcake/data_prep_for_conglomerate/README.md

-## Data prep for SBI Card
+# Data prep for a multinational conglomerate*

-This repo mostly contains the scripts and automation used to ease data prepping for our project.
-It will be updated with the same with time.
+This repository mostly contains the scripts and automation used to ease data prepping for our project.

+*Some part(s) may be redacted to comply with the privacy policy.